-The occupiers refused to allow business to continue until our bishops submitted to their ultimatums:
+The occupiers conditioned their allowing business to resume on our bishops eventually submitting to their ultimatums:

 - Bishop Wenner, President of the Council of Bishops, would open the next session expressing agreement with liberals’ argument that affirmation of biblical morality harms GLBT people (and WITHOUT acknowledging others’ pain in such controversies).

 - This would be followed by a prayer offered by a United Methodist minister meeting DeLong’s criteria of (1) being openly gay, (2) currently serving in a particular kind of appointment, and (3) speaking in a prominent location specified by DeLong.